manuelmarcano22/Reproducible-example/README.md

 `docker run -i -t reproducible/base /bin/bash`

-But we need a few extra optins and use `xhost` to be able to see the pdf.
+But we need a few extra options and use `xhost` to be able to see the pdf.

 The list of commands can be run executing the file *run-docker.sh*.